Mali Khan: Life

 Mali Khan is a Pashtun from the Zadran tribe.
 His sister is the mother of five of Jalaludin Haqqani's sons and hence Mali Khan is uncle to Sirajuddin Haqqani.

 Mali Khan was a senior Haqqani commander in Afghanistan, in charge of troop movements and support between the North Waziristan District in Pakistan and the Loya Paktia (the Khost, Paktia, and Paktika provinces of Afghanistan).
 In the 2009–2010, Mali Khan established bases for Haqqani fighters in the Mangal tribal areas of Paktia Province.
 During this time he promoted the movement of Taliban forces from Pakistan to Afghanistan.
 Among his duties was acting as an emissary between Baitullah Mehsud and the Haqqanis.
 He was captured by ISAF forces on 27 September 2011, during a raid in Musakhel District, a Haqqani network stronghold in Khost Province.
 He was released in a prisoner swap in November 2019.
-Several mounths after his release he was reported back at work for the Haqqani network, in military coordination and logistics.
+Several months after his release he was reported back at work for the Haqqani network, in military coordination and logistics.

 When the Islamic Emirate of Afghanistan was re-established, following the withdrawal of NATO troops in August 2021, Mali Khan became part of the Afghan government and was appointed as governor of Logar Province.